neocliff/my-make-things/README.md

 of the same library would be used.
 The best way to deal with this is to rationalize the library into a single version however that isn't always possible.
-The file [src/hello/component.mk](https://github.com/neocliff/my-make-things/blob/master/src/hello/component.mk) has details for secting the library version.
+The file [src/hello/component.mk](https://github.com/neocliff/my-make-things/blob/master/src/hello/component.mk) has details for selecting the library version.
+Of course there are limits to this: you can't have a single binary with two components each of which requires a different revision of the same library.
+If that happens to you, you've got problems!

 As I said, this source is contrived and is intended to prove capability of the make build system.
 Hopefully, you find it